-The regulatory capital stated as at the reporting date 31 December 2010 was based on the previous year's balance sheet.
-We took into account changes to balance sheet items that occurred before the end of the year only to the extent permissible, and where necessary.
+The regulatory capital stated as at the reporting date 31 December 2012 was based on the previous year's statement of financial position.
+We took into account changes to recognised items that occurred before the end of the year only to the extent permissible, and where necessary.

-The overview includes the regulatory capital stated in the report as at 31 December 2010 pursuant to sections 10 and 10a of the KWG, as well as the amounts stated after confirmation of the 2010 con-
+The overview includes the regulatory capital stated in the report as at 31 December 2012 pursuant to sections 10 and 10a of the KWG, as well as the amounts stated after confirmation of the 2012 financial statements of Aareal Bank AG.
+The inclusion of retained earnings transferred as part of Aareal Bank AG's liable equity as at 31 December 2012 is subject to approval by the Annual General Meeting.